You do not need a reservation for any programs at Mount Rushmore, including the Evening Lighting Ceremony.

-Ranger Program (30 minutes) Free
+Ranger Walks and Talks (30 minutes) Free

 These programs begin at various locations throughout the memorial.
 Programs are offered each day throughout the summer months.
 Schedules are posted at the Information Center and Lincoln Borglum Visitor Center.